IgorAugussto/IgorAugussto/README.md

 A passionate learner currently pursuing a degree in Analysis and Systems Development.
 With a solid foundation in programming, I've immersed myself in the world of development for the past three years.

-💻 My expertise lies in crafting dynamic and efficient solutions using technologies like React and Go.
+💻 My expertise lies in crafting dynamic and efficient solutions using technologies like React and Java.
 Whether it's building interactive user interfaces or working on the backend, I love bringing ideas to life through code.

 🚀 Join me on this coding journey, and let's create amazing things together!
 <br><br>